everestial/TestSwitchErrors/README.md

 ##### We have now completed preparation of RBphased haplotypes.
 Keep in mind though that these RBphased data are not prepare from VCF but are simulated

-Also, the simulated data for Set B may not be exact to the one used in this tutorial.</font>
+Also, the simulated data for Set B may not be exact to the one used in this tutorial.

 ### Step 03 - Run haplotype phasing using HAPLOTYPE file

-#### The tutorial starting from Step 03 can be used as a model to run haplotype phasing for the data obtained from RBphased VCFs. </font>
+#### The tutorial starting from Step 03 can be used as a model to run haplotype phasing for the data obtained from RBphased VCFs

 #### 03 - Set (A): for HAPLOTYPE file with 10 samples